cariboulabs/cariboulite/installation.md

    ![Choose device](docs/images/imager_choose_device.png)

+> [!CAUTION]
-   Note: Raspberry Pi 5 is not supported due to compatibility issues with the SMI communication.
+> Raspberry Pi 5 is not supported due to compatibility issues with the SMI communication.

 5. Choosing the OS file downloaded in step (3):
    Click the "CHOOSE OS" button and drag down to "Use Custom".
 Then select the downloaded file.